sivakumars/wsl-git-repo/README.md

 #README

-Pushing files from WSL and testing out various configuration settings.
+Pushing files from WSL and testing out various configuration settings in VIM.

 Fixing issues with credentials manager in WSL